Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 Now on to the last step.
 Since our script needs to run and perform tasks in Azure we will create a service connection called `'RbacServicePrincipal'` and we will also give the principal we create access in IAM to be able to perform it's tasks.
 Follow these steps to [create an Azure DevOps Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).
-Ensure you call the service connection the same as what we defined in our Yaml task `[RbacServicePrincipal]`.
+Ensure you name the service connection the same as what we defined in our Yaml task `[set_rbac.yml]`, namely `'RbacServicePrincipal'`.
 After the service connection is created we will slightly change the IAM permissions given to the principal to give it only the permissions it requires.
 So under the DevOps project settings, go to `Service Connections` and then select `Manage Service Connection Roles`.

 ![service-connection](./assets/ADO-RBAC-Service-Connections.png)